Updated 27 October

 If you have not been advised to self-isolate or shield the social distancing guidance applies.
 Social distancing guidance advises that vulnerable people should ask if friends or neighbours can help or try to choose a quiet time to shop and don’t forget to wash your hands.
-If you are finding it difficult to get to the shops, we recommend seeking support from local voluntary groups such as the Covid Mutual Aid UK or your local authority, or NHS Volunteers in England.
+If you are finding it difficult to get to the shops, we recommend seeking support from local voluntary groups such as the Covid Mutual Aid UK, your local authority, or NHS Volunteers in England.

 Are clinically extremely vulnerable people advised they may go into restaurants/ pubs etc?

 Advice that clinically extremely vulnerable people should shield has now paused, except for certain local lockdown areas.
 In practice, that means that you should stay home as much as possible, but you can go out, including to shops, pubs and restaurants, providing local rules allow it and you take particular care to wear a mask, maintain social distancing and always robustly practise good, frequent hand washing.
 There are limits on the numbers of people you will be able to meet with in these venues.